milanm/DevOps-Roadmap/README.md

 As most servers use **Linux OS**, you need to make yourself comfortable with Linux and its CLI.

-Lear basic commands, such as: ls, cd, mkdir, rm, cp, mv, touch, cat, printenv, grep, find, chmod, chmod, ps, kill, top, df, du, tar, gzip, ssh, scp, wget, curl, etc.
+Learn basic commands, such as: ls, cd, mkdir, rm, cp, mv, touch, cat, printenv, grep, find, chmod, chmod, ps, kill, top, df, du, tar, gzip, ssh, scp, wget, curl, etc.

 One easy-to-start distribution is **Ubuntu**.